marco402/plugin-Rtl433-for-SdrSharp/README.md

       -Change of SDRsharp reference for compilation:
           The plugin_rtl433 with sdrsharp-x86-dotnet4(1784) or 1777 version only works with the version used as reference(1632) in visual studio.
           By referencing the sdrsharp-x86-dotnet4(1784) version, the plugin works on the 1784 but also on the 1777...
+Version 1.5.3.1
+  -Modifications
+        -Added a checkbox in the "enabled devices disabled" frame to process disabled devices(.disabled = 1 in devices files)
 ## Installation
 ​Warning:2 different SDRSharp installations.